 Shared Regulatory Services are committed to helping the Welsh Government achieve their objectives to reduce fuel poverty and the number of inadequate energy efficient homes being rented in Wales.
 Energy used in homes represents around 20% of Wales’ carbon emissions.

 By decarbonising and improving the energy efficiency standards of homes to meet regulations, we can begin to prevent tenants from falling into fuel poverty and work towards meeting the UK target of net zero emissions by 2050.
-There is a proposal being consulted on that all rented homes must be at least EPC Band C by 2030 where practicable and landlords should therefore begin to prepare for this.

 What is an Energy Performance Certificate (EPC)?

 An EPC contains information on how efficiently a property uses energy.
 Based upon this report the document will provide a rating for the property on a scale from A – G (The most efficient being A and the least efficient being G).
 The EPC is valid for a period of 10 years (unless a new valid certificate is commissioned within this time).
 It must be provided by the owner of a property free of charge when it is either rented or sold.
 An EPC will also provide cost-effective recommendations that could be implemented to improve the energy efficiency performance of a property.
 If these recommendations are acted upon it could help reduce energy bills due to a lower energy consumption and reduce the amount of carbon emissions produced.
 Thus, helping to mitigate the global threat of climate change.

 Current legislation prohibits properties being rented out to tenants that have an EPC rating of ‘F’ or ‘G’.
 If the property you’re renting falls into this category your landlord might be breaking the law and will be required to make urgent energy efficiency improvements.

 - If your property has an energy rating E or above: no action required under current legislation.

 - If your property has no EPC: you are urgently required to get a certificate.